How to Become a Teacher of Your Profession

 - Design and develop learning programs

 - Plan assessment activities and processes and assess competence

 - Understand learning, teaching and assessment in a vocational education and training environment.

 - Course completion enables students to start or continue career as trainer and assessor.

 A career in training and assessing can offer a lot of job satisfaction, with a great work/life balance, set hours and regular salary.
 Tradesmen who want to get off the tools but are not ready to leave their industry completely, will find there are plenty of benefits to becoming a trainer in their field.
-However, there are many varieties of roles available for anyone trained in the TAE qualification, such as working in Australia’s Vocational Education Sector as a Teacher with a registered training organisation (such as Wodonga TAFE!), or in their workplace as an enterprise Trainer and Assessor or even through to any career that requires a professional trainer skill-set such as internal staff training roles.
+However, there are many roles available for anyone trained in the TAE qualification, such as working in Australia’s Vocational Education Sector as a Teacher with a registered training organisation (such as Wodonga TAFE!), or in their workplace as an enterprise Trainer and Assessor, or even in a career that requires a professional trainer skill-set such as internal staff training roles.

-Wodonga TAFE is dedicated to ensuring students success with our Teachers offering full support to their students to become completely comfortable and confident in their skills prior to launching their TAE career.
+Wodonga TAFE is dedicated to ensuring students success with our teachers offering full support to their students to become completely comfortable and confident in their skills prior to launching their career as a trainer and assessor.

 If you are interested in applying for the TAE course on offer at Wodonga TAFE or would like to know more, please contact our friendly customer service team on 1300 698 233 or visit our website at www.wodongatafe.edu.au